-Rape Aggression Defense (RAD) - is a comprehensive course that begins with awareness, prevention and avoidance.
+Rape Aggression Defense (RAD) is a comprehensive course that begins with awareness, prevention and avoidance.
 It progresses to the basics of hand-to-hand defense training.
-The course is not a martial arts program, though it teaches realistic self-defense tactics and techniques.
+The course is not a martial arts program, although it teaches realistic self-defense tactics and techniques.
 The class includes 15 hours of instruction and students receive 1 credit hour.
 Women gain confidence in knowing how to make an educated decision about resistance in spontaneous, violent attacks.
-Faculty and staff classes are also offered in the summer.
-Eight classes were presented during the year.
-This class is evaluated with a Pre and Post-test and an evaluation of instructors. http://rad.studentlife.wfu.edu/
+Faculty and staff classes are also offered in the summer (upon request).
+Eighteen classes were presented during the 2020 calendar year.
+Please see the listed link for more information on RAD (https://police.wfu.edu/rad/).

-Safe Spring Break Program - Collaborates with campus partners for the Safe Spring Break program.
-This program is set up in the Benson center with stations- Fatal Vision, safe travel information, hydration & food information when consuming alcohol, and sexual assault awareness information.
+The Safe Spring Break Program collaborates with campus partners for the Safe Spring Break program.
+This program is set up in the Benson center with stations--safe travel information, hydration & food information when consuming alcohol, and sexual assault awareness information.
+Note: There was no programming in 2020 due to Covid-19.

-Operation ID - a program for registering property with University Police.
-Register your serial numbers with University Police though their website under "Operation ID".
-On your personal items engrave your driver's license number; engravers are obtained from University Police.
+Operation ID is a program for registering property with University Police.
+Register your serial numbers with University Police through their website under "Operation ID."
+On your personal items engrave your driver's license number.
+Engravers are obtained from University Police.